As a music-maker, you have unique assets at your disposal like talent, authenticity, and life experience.

 The beautiful thing about pentatonic scales is their simplicity.

-Five notes gives you access to countless ideas and helps you find direction for your melodies.
+Five notes gives you access to countless ideas and help you find direction for your melodies.
 With your DAW giving you endless instrumental and production choices, pentatonic scales help ground your music.

 Gear guides, tips, tutorials, inspiration and more—delivered weekly.